-Hibernation goes on until the weather becomes warmer, generally around February or March.
-As the temperatures drop, this animal’ animal’s body releases a hormone that works to guide it into hibernation.
+Hibernation continues until the weather becomes warmer, generally around February or March.
+As the temperatures drop, this animal’s body releases a hormone that guides it into hibernation.

-As they enter into a state of hibernation, the heart rates slow down from 80 beats per minute to about four or five beats.
+As they enter a hibernation state, their heart rates slow from 80 beats per minute to about four or five seconds.

-There are plenty of other North American mammals that hibernate during the colder winter season, and we will cover these in a future article.
+Many other North American mammals hibernate during the colder winter season, and we will cover these in a future article.

 Bryan Harding is a member of the American Society of Mammalogists and a member of the American Birding Association.
 Bryan is especially fond of mammals and has studied and worked with them around the world.
 Bryan serves as owner, writer, and publisher of North American Nature.